Expanding Access, Creating Opportunity, Empowering Success

 By removing barriers and fostering environments where individuals can fully participate, we advance educational access and success for students from a variety of backgrounds, including first-generation college students, those with limited financial resources, and individuals who come from academically underprepared backgrounds.
 We also facilitate faculty and staff development, creating spaces for open dialogue and meaningful engagement, ensuring that all members of the university community can contribute and grow.

-The Office of Opportunity, Empowerment, and People drives impact through:
+The Office of Opportunity, Empowerment, and People creates impact through:

-- The Wildcat Collective: Leaders of Honor & Ambition Mentorship Program: A private and grant funded mentorship initiative designed to empower students while fostering connections that lead to careers in the Michigan Upper Peninsula.
+• The Wildcat Collective: Leaders of Honor & Ambition Mentorship Program – A private and grant-funded mentorship program that empowers students and helps them build connections leading to careers in the Upper Peninsula.

-- King-Chavez-Park (KCP) Select Student Support Services (4S) – Grant funded tailored initiatives and support designed to increase retention and graduation rates of students from academically underprepared or social-economically disadvantaged populations.
+• King-Chavez-Parks (KCP) Select Student Support Services (4S) – Grant-funded initiatives that increase retention and graduation for students who are academically underprepared or socioeconomically disadvantaged.

-- King-Chavez-Park (KCP) Visiting Professor Program - Grant funded initiative to increase the number of instructors in the classroom to provide role models for academically or economically disadvantaged students.
-Preference may not be given to visiting faculty on the basis of race, color, ethnicity, gender, or national origin.
+• King-Chavez-Parks (KCP) Visiting Professor Program – A grant-funded effort to increase instructional capacity and provide role models for academically or economically disadvantaged students.
+(Selection cannot be based on race, color, ethnicity, gender, or national origin.)

-- BIPOC Outdoors Summit - Helps everyone look to the outdoors for experiences that will enrich their lives.
+• BIPOC Outdoors Summit – Encourages all participants to engage with the outdoors in ways that enrich their lives.

-- Cultural Initiatives – Dynamic efforts that work to preserve and celebrate cultural traditions while validating and affirming all human difference.
+• Cultural Initiatives – Programs that celebrate cultural traditions and affirm human differences.

 Dr. Shawnrece Butler joined NMU in January 2024 and serves as the Assistant Vice President for Opportunity, Empowerment, and People.
 With over 25 years of higher education experience, Dr. Butler is a visionary leader recognized for her exceptional achievements in disrupting traditional boundaries in order to meet the needs of people where they are at, not where others believe they should be.
 As a seasoned academic leader, she uses data-informed strategies to advance educational access, opportunity, and empowerment initiatives with a focus on non-traditional student populations, including students from populations with limited resources or academically underprepared backgrounds, pell eligible students, and first generation students.
 She has a Doctorate of Philosophy from Kent State University and an MBA from Stetson University.